What Is Dental Bonding?

 Frequently Asked Questions

-One common concern raised by patients is that dental bonding does not respond to teeth whitening treatments.
-If you wish to whiten your teeth, it is advisable to undergo teeth whitening prior to getting dental bonding.
-Alternatively, you can have the bonding replaced to match the shade of your natural teeth after a whitening treatment.
+One consideration is that bonding does not respond to teeth whitening treatments.
+If you wish to whiten your teeth, it’s best to do so before the bonding procedure.
+Alternatively, you can replace the bonding later to match the new shade of your teeth.